 If you go down to the woods today ...
 THE RENDLESHAM UFO INCIDENT creates some wonderfully ethereal images.

-While the facts of the Rendlesham UFO encounter are still muddied thirty-five years on, explanations follow two main paths.
-As Jenny Randles notes in her piece 'Rendlesham Evolving Theories' in Fortean Times #204 (December 2005), "there are hints ... that conditions could have made the [nearby Orfordness] lighthouse look more mysterious and difficult to recognise.
+Facts are still muddied thirty-five years on, but explanations for the incident follow two main paths.
+As Jenny Randles notes in her piece 'Rendlesham Evolving Theories' in Fortean Times #204 (December 2005), "there are hints that conditions could have made the [nearby Orfordness] lighthouse look more mysterious and difficult to recognise.
 The trigger for this confusion may have been a mirage caused by the lighthouse beam shining through a patch of low mist, splitting the light and smearing it.
 Some of the military witnesses were using night vision scopes to observe the glow, and these can cause optical distortion effects."
 Another plausible theory is that the lights were caused by a "fireball" created by the rocket-body of Soviet satellite Cosmos 749 re-entered Earth's atmosphere around the same time.
-Indeed, it was subsequently revealed that twelve satellites decayed during the week of this particular UFO flap.
+Indeed, it was subsequently revealed that twelve satellites decayed during the week of this UFO flap.